ory/meta/tmp/faq.md

 This is not a finished FAQ section, its a work in progress, it will be merged into /docs when ready.

+## General

+>Will you audit the code and/or provide bug bounties?

+Yes, when we are near stable candidate we will audit the code and provide bug bounties.

+>Is it already clear what the enterprise version of the stack would do that the OS version does not?

+The open source version has the same functionality, without developer support and GUI

 ## Kratos

 #### Is it possible to use multiple different databases?